5 Questions for Later-in-Life Marriages

 Prenuptial agreements—contracts that list the assets and debts of each person and how they should be handled in the event of death or divorce—are sometimes seen as signaling a lack of trust in your future spouse.

-However, for many, they can provide peace of mind, especially for children or other heirs who may worry that a new spouse is going to end up with what they believe should rightfully go to them.
+However, for many, they can provide clarity and peace of mind, especially for children or other heirs who may worry that a new spouse is going to end up with what they believe should rightfully go to them.

 What's more, the process of creating and sharing a prenuptial agreement can provide a couple with a forum to discuss many of the issues raised in this article and help foster more thorough estate-planning conversations—as well as communicate their wishes to their heirs.